justvanrossum/fontgoggles/docs/index.md

 ## Customize the window

 Most panels in the window are resizable, and some are collapsable.
-There are also “View” menu items to show and hide a few panels:
+There are also “View” menu items to show and hide the collapsable
+panels:

 - Show/hide Character list — ⌘-1
 - Show/hide Glyph list — ⌘-2